Partnering with Parks Canada

 The Vancouver Aquarium is a recognized leader in connecting people to the natural world.
 As a self-supporting, non-profit association, the aquarium is dedicated to effecting the conservation of aquatic life through display, communication, education and public programming, research and direct action.
 Nearly 40 million people have visited the Aquarium since its opening in 1956.
 Located in Stanley Park, we’re open to visitors from around the world 365 days a year.

-Parks Canada is excited to be collaborating with the Vancouver Aquarium in the delivery of our urban outreach program in Vancouver.
+Parks Canada is excited to collaborate with the Vancouver Aquarium in the delivery of our urban outreach program in Vancouver.
 Throughout the summer visitors to the Aquarium enjoy engaging stage shows, programs and activities that bring the stories of our national parks, national historic sites and national marine conservation areas into the heart of Vancouver.

 Vancouver Maritime Museum